fgrehm/rbenv-install-remote/README.md

 And if everything goes fine, this will provide a `my-ruby-version` for use with rbenv.

+You can also specify a version name if the url isn't enough:

+    $ VERSION_NAME=my-ruby-version rbenv install https://raw.github.com/gist/some-crazy-url.sh

 If you wanna know more about custom definitions, see the [ruby-build built-in definitions](https://github.com/sstephenson/ruby-build/tree/master/share/ruby-build) as a starting point for definition files.